SiweiMa/snake-game/README.md

 # Drunk Snake
 *a simple snake game in python to practice object-oriented-programming.
-But this snake is drunk with slow reaction, confused, and sometimes hallucinated :(*
+But this snake is drunk, confused, and sometimes hallucinated :(*

 #### by [Siwei Ma](https://www.linkedin.com/in/siwei-ma-28345856/)